bemer/containers-on-aws-workshop/01-SetupEnvironment/README.md

 ## 1. First Notes

-This workshop can be executed on a Cloud9 environment, a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
-This environment already comes with Git, Docker, AWS CLI and all the necessary tools that you'll need to run this lab.
+This workshop can be executed both on a Cloud9 environment or in your own computer.
+Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.
+This environment already comes with Git, Docker, AWS CLI and all the necessary tools that you'll need to run this lab. m

-If you still want to run this lab on your own computer, please execute the steps until `3.
-VPC Setup` and them jump to [6.
+If you still want to run this lab using your own computer instead of using the Cloud9 interface, jump to the step [6.
 Running on your own computer](/01-SetupEnvironment#5-running-on-your-own-computer), otherwise, continue with the following steps.

 ## 2. The VPC Structure